luckydonald/quart-login/docs/index.rst

 remembering or pre-filling the user's username or password in a login form after the user has logged out.

 "Remember Me" functionality can be tricky to implement.
-However, Flask-Login makes it nearly transparent - just pass ``remember=True`` to the `login_user` call.
-A cookie will be saved on the user's computer, and then Flask-Login will automatically restore the user ID from that cookie if it is not in the session.
+However, Quart-Login makes it nearly transparent - just pass ``remember=True`` to the `login_user` call.
+A cookie will be saved on the user's computer, and then Quart-Login will automatically restore the user ID from that cookie if it is not in the session.
 The amount of time before the cookie expires can be set with the `REMEMBER_COOKIE_DURATION` configuration or it can be passed to `login_user`.